equinor/equinor-trading-data-processing-pipeline-template/README.md

-# Equinor Trading template repo
+# Equinor Trading data processing pipeline template

 This is a template containing all the essentials you need when creating a new repo for a project.
 The main components are the following: